 Warehouse automation solutions are equally varied, consisting of several types of technologies designed to speed up warehouse processes:

-GTP solutions usually involve robots or machines that bring materials to workers for assembly or packing.
+Goods-to-person (GTP) solutions usually involve robots or machines that bring materials to workers for assembly or packing.
 It may use cranes or vehicles that travel around the warehouse picking up materials.
 GTP includes automated storage and retrieval solutions and conveyor systems.